 6+1.
 The number of permutations with repetitions in this set is

-36. We can estimate the probabilities as the ratio of favorable outcomes to all possible outcomes:
+36. Our permutation calculator may be handy for finding permutations for other dice types.
+We can estimate the probabilities as the ratio of favorable outcomes to all possible outcomes:

 P(2) = 1/36,

 The higher the number of dice, the closer the distribution function of sums gets to the normal distribution.
 As you may expect, as the number of dice and faces increases, more time is consumed evaluating the outcome on a sheet of paper.
 Luckily, this isn't the case for our dice probability calculator!

 The probability of rolling a sum out of the set, not lower than

 X- like the previous problem, we have to find all results which match the initial condition and divide them by the number of all possibilities.
 Taking into account a set of three 10-sided dice, we want to obtain a sum at least equal to